sst/guide/_chapters/signup-with-aws-cognito.md

 4. With the user now confirmed, Cognito now knows that we have a new user that can login to our app.

-5. Use the username and password to authenticate the newly created user.
-We use the `newUser` object that we had previously saved in the state.
+5. Use the email and password to authenticate the newly created user using the `newUser` object that we had previously saved in the state.
 The `authenticate` call returns the user token of our new user.

-6. Save the `userToken` to the app's state using the `updateUserToken` call.
-This is the same call we made back in our `Login` component.
+6. Update the App's state using `userHasAuthenticated` method.

 7. Finally, redirect to the homepage.